0xLeif/AppState/README.md

 - If you found a bug, open an issue.
 - If you have a feature request, open an issue.
 - If you want to contribute, submit a pull request.

-***

-This README is a work in progress.
-If you found any inaccuracies or areas that require clarification, please don't hesitate to create a pull request with improvements!